 I searched around online for a while and could not find any information on the Ryobi ONE+ 6Ah 18V battery's maximum continuous current rating.
 I remember that a while back someone here on this forum wanted to use a Greenworks lithium tool battery on his scooter or go-kart and he called Greenworks and talked to a technician there who knew and gave him the maximum continuous current ratings of their batteries.
 I am not sure if Ryobi would be this helpful but it probably would not hurt to ask and see if anyone there knows.

 Regarding a battery holder for multiple Ryobi ONE+ batteries, it would need to lock the batteries in place so they do not jump up and out of the holder when the bike is being driven.
-That type of engineering project is a little too advanced for us and would probably require someone who has a 3D scanner and printer to make it happen.
+That type of fabrication project is a little too advanced for us and would probably require someone who has a 3D scanner and printer to make it happen.
 For a homebrew project though maybe a supercharger could be repurposed as a battery holder and something could hinge over the batteries and lock into place to keep them from jumping out.

 What would you suggest for a Lithium Ion based battery solution instead of going the Ryobi route?